 His $21.3 million executive compensation package included a salary of $3.8 million and a cash bonus of $4.3 million.
 Also included in his compensation package were $4.7 million in stock awards, $2.1 million in options awards, $1.6 million in nonequity incentive plan compensation, $3.6 million in pension and deferred compensation earnings and $1.2 million in other compensation.

 As the CEO of one of the world's biggest public companies and the most valuable public company in Connecticut from 2001 to 2017, Immelt enjoyed plenty of outrageous perks.
 The 2017 proxy statement detailed Immelt's $1.2 million in other compensation for 2016, including $257,639 in personal use of the company jet, $19,516 for leased cars, $445,136 in life insurance premiums, $376,744 in headquarter relocation fees, $7,150 in relocation tax benefits and $69,678 denoted as other.

 After Immelt stepped down, the GE board became aware that a spare jet accompanied him on select business trips until 2014.
 It is unknown when the extra jet started traveling with him, but the company conducted an internal review of the matter.

-Lance’s background is in petroleum engineering, and he has held senior management and technical positions with ConocoPhillips, Phillips Petroleum and ARCO over the past 33 years.
+Lance's background is in petroleum engineering, and he has held senior management and technical positions with ConocoPhillips, Phillips Petroleum and ARCO over the past three-plus decades.
 He has been CEO and chairman since 2012.